Fazlollah Zahedi: The 1950s

 After retiring from the army, he was named Senator in 1950.
-Zahedi was appointed minister of interior in Hossein Alas administration in 1951, a post he would retain when Mohammad Mossadegh became prime minister.
+Zahedi was appointed minister of interior in Hossein Alas administration in 1951, a post he would retain when Mohammad Mosaddegh became prime minister.
 Zahedi actively supported the new government's nationalisation of the oil industry, which had previously been owned by the Anglo-Iranian Oil Company, now BP.
-However, he was at odds with Mossadegh over his increasing tolerance for the outlawed communist party Tudeh, which had boldly demonstrated in favor of nationalisation.
+However, he was at odds with Mosaddegh over his increasing tolerance for the outlawed communist party Tudeh, which had boldly demonstrated in favor of nationalisation.
 Both of these moves antagonised the Western Powers, especially the United Kingdom and the United States.
-Zahedi was dismissed by Prime Minister Mossadegh after a bloody crackdown on pro-nationalization protesters in mid-1951 in which 20 people were killed and 2000 wounded.
+Zahedi was dismissed by Prime Minister Mosaddegh after a bloody crackdown on pro-nationalization protesters in mid-1951 in which 20 people were killed and 2000 wounded.

-Zahedi finally broke with Mossadegh, with the latter accusing him of fostering plans for a coup.
+Zahedi finally broke with Mosaddegh, with the latter accusing him of fostering plans for a coup.
 Meanwhile, sanctions levied by the Western Powers significantly curtailed Iranian oil exports, leading to an economic crisis.
 Disorder among several ethnic groups in southern Iran and labor unrest among oil-field workers put further pressures on the government.

 1953 coup

-At the behest of the British and American governments, the Iranian military carried out a coup d'état which put an end to Mossadeq's rule and the era of constitutional monarchy and replaced it by direct rule of the Shah.
+At the behest of the British and American governments, the Iranian military carried out a coup d'état which put an end to Mosaddegh's rule and the era of constitutional monarchy and replaced it by direct rule of the Shah.
 The newly formed CIA, along with the British intelligence agency MI6, took an active role in the developments, terming their involvement Operation Ajax.
 Zahedi and his followers, financed by the foreign intelligence services, planted newspaper articles in Iranian publications and paid agent provocateurs to start riots.
 There were such riots in Tehran and other cities.
 Fearing his arrest, Zahedi went into hiding.

-On 15 August, after the first attempted coup d'état failed, the Shah fled first to Baghdad, Iraq, and then to Rome, Italy, after signing two decrees, one dismissing Mossadegh and the other naming Zahedi to replace him as Prime Minister.
+On 15 August, after the first attempted coup d'état failed, the Shah fled first to Baghdad, Iraq, and then to Rome, Italy, after signing two decrees, one dismissing Mosaddegh and the other naming Zahedi to replace him as Prime Minister.
 Both decrees were in accordance with clause 46 of the Iranian constitution, which stated that the Shah had the power to appoint all Ministers.

-Backed by the United Kingdom and the United States, and encouraged by the intelligence agents Kermit Roosevelt Jr and Donald Wilber, Zahedi staged a second coup on 19 August 1953.
-Military units arrested Mossadeq at his home at night.
+Backed by the United Kingdom and the United States, and encouraged by the intelligence agents Kermit Roosevelt Jr. and Donald Wilber, Zahedi staged a second coup on 19 August 1953.
+Military units arrested Mosaddegh at his home at night.
 The Shah returned from exile on 22 August 1953.
-According to the CIA, Zahedi was chosen because he was acceptable to the United States and Britain, had a long record of opposing Mossadeq, had a significant following, and was willing to take the job.
+According to the CIA, Zahedi was chosen because he was acceptable to the United States and Britain, had a long record of opposing Mosaddegh, had a significant following, and was willing to take the job.